nfroidure/yerror/README.md

 ```

-You don't have to use constant like error messages, we use its convention
+You don't have to use constant like error messages, we use this convention
  mainly for i18n reasons.

 Also, you could want to wrap errors and keep a valuable stack trace: